CagriCatik/PCB-Design-with-KiCad/webpage/docs/02_kicad/01_introduction.md

 ### 7.3. **Multi-Layer Designs**
 For complex designs, using multiple layers can simplify routing and reduce the size of the board.
 KiCad supports up to 32 copper layers.

-## 8. Conclusion

-KiCad is an incredibly powerful tool for PCB design, offering a wide range of features that can accommodate designs of varying complexity.
-By following the best practices outlined in this guide, you can streamline your design process and produce high-quality PCBs.